nickelodeon20/Test-Model-Performances/README.md

 Similar to ShallowFBCSPNet, the ATCNet from BrainDecode is modefied slightly from the original tutorial to work with the custom dataset, kept the same preprocessing pipeline, and evaluated the model with the same metrics as the before.

 ##### _BCI-IV 2a Dataset_
-There are two implementations following the same format as above utilizing the BCI IV 2a dataset, one with a Train/Test split and one with a Train/Valid/Test split to better ensure
+There are two implementations following the same format as above utilizing the BCI IV 2a dataset, one with a Train/Test split and one with a Train/Valid/Test split to better measure the models capabilities as described above with the same policy as presented in the ShallowFBCSPNet section.